joemccall86/cop5600-term-paper/term_paper.md

 al. [@qian16] show that the environment must be partially-observable to model the defender's decision to explore new areas or patrol areas known to have snares.
-Wang et al. [@wang19] introduce the idea that both attackers and defenders leave footsteps that can be used to evade and track.
+Wang et al. [@wang19] introduce the idea that both attackers and defenders have access to real-time information that can be used to evade and track.
 Finally Gholami et al. [@gholami19] show that a defender strategy that combines a machine-learning agent with an online learning algorithm that does not rely on prior information can outperform existing models.

 <!-- Discuss in the second section the methods or the theories that you
 studied.
 Summarize the methods that you have reviewed. -->
 # Methods/Theory

+## Green Security Games (GSG)

+The Green Security Game as introduced by Fang et al. [@fang15] is a zero-sum game.
+It is run in T ( $<\infty$ ) rounds, and each round has multiple episodes.
+The defender has K guards to protect N ($\ge K$) targets, each with a different reward.
+A guard (defender) can defend one target and an attacker can attack one target.
+If the attacker attacks an unguarded target, the defender is penalized and the attacker is rewarded.
+If the attacker attacks a defended target, the attacker is penalized and the defender is rewarded.
+After each round the defender assigns guards in order to maximize the expected utility.

+## Exploration/Exploitation Tradeoffs

+Explain what Qian et al. [@qian16] show as a shortcoming of GSG [@fang15].

+### Restless Multi-armed Bandit (RMAB) Problem

+### Whittle Index Policy Algorithm

+## Real-Time Information

+Explain what Want et al. [@wang19] show as shortcomings of prior work, and how GSG-I augments the existing game and DeDOL helps to solve it.

+### GSG-I Problem

+### DeDOL Algorithm

+## Imperfect Prior Knowledge

+Explain what Gholami et al. [@gholami19] show as shortcomings of prior work, and how MINION-sm and MINION help improve defender strategies in GSGs.

+### MINION-sm

+### MINION

 <!-- Summarize the results of the research.
 Then write up your reflection of
 the methods and/or theories that you studied in the selected paper.
 Be critical